revsystems/jQuery-Proto/README.md

             ...
         }

-        // a function that can be called whenever the class is accessed via jQuery this.access = function(funcName, param) {
+        // a function that is called whenever the class is accessed via jQuery this.access = function(funcName, param) {
             console.log(funcName + " is being executed with a param value of " + param);
             console.log("Now actually execute " + funcName);
         };

-        // private internal function
+        // private function
         function myUtility() {
             ...
         }